GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~

 ## Mixin overrides
 Mixins can override each other if another mixin is defined with the same name.
-The last defined mixin is considered the override and will be used in the technique.
-Techniques can also reference mixins that haven't been declared yet.
+The last defined mixin is considered the override and will be used in the shader.
+Shaders can also reference mixins that haven't been declared yet.

 ~~~~~~~~~~~~~~
 // This mixin overrides the MyMixin behaviour we defined above